 In the early days, it was hard to find these plants in stores and the ones that were available were priced $60+ / £45+ which for the size (the stems were only a few inches long!) was truly eye watering.
 Eventually, once they became more widespread prices dropped and I brought mine.

 Getting it home was tricky as the stems kept twisting together, then came almost an hour of trying to untangle the unruly mess (think trying to separate a mass of plugs, phone chargers and wires from the back of a drawer!).
-Eventually, everything was good and I was left with a lovely cascading waterfall of stems (and a very pleasant feeling of satisfaction!).

 During that time it's grown a crazy amount and every time the stems reach the countertop, I prune them back and propagate new plants.